menu

 Demographics

-The percentage of adults in Camptonville with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.97% of adults in Camptonville have a bachelor's degree or advanced degree.
+The education level of Camptonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.51% of adults 25 and older in Camptonville have a college degree.

 Camptonville is an extremely ethnically-diverse town.
 The people who call Camptonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camptonville residents report their race to be White, followed by Native Hawaiian.
 Camptonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.41% of the town’s residents.
-Important ancestries of people in Camptonville include Irish, German, Russian, Polish, and French.
+People of Hispanic or Latino origin account for 13.83% of the town’s residents.
+Important ancestries of people in Camptonville include Irish, German, French, British, and Ukrainian.

 The most common language spoken in Camptonville is English.
 Other important languages spoken here include Spanish and Polish.